mcohen01/node-quickbooks/README.md

 <a name="getTerm" />
 #### getTerm(id, callback)

-Retrieves the Term from Quickbooks
+Retrieves the Term from QuickBooks

 __Arguments__